Endava/cats/README.md

 - `--securityFuzzerFile` A file used by the `SecurityFuzzer` that will be used to inject special strings in order to exploit possible vulnerabilities
 - `--printExecutionStatistics` If supplied (no value needed), prints a summary of execution times for each endpoint and HTTP method.
 By default this will print a summary for each endpoint: max, min and average.
 If you want detailed reports you must supply `--printExecutionStatistics=detailed`
 - `--timestampReports` If supplied (no value needed), it will output the report still inside the `cats-report` folder, but in a sub-folder with the current timestamp
 - `--reportFormat=FORMAT` Specifies the format of the CATS report.
-You can use `htmlOnly` if you want the report to not contain any Javascript.
+Supported formats: `HTML_ONLY`, `HTML_JS` or `JUNIT`.
+You can use `HTML_ONLY` if you want the report to not contain any Javascript.
 This is useful in CI environments due to Javascript content security policies.
-Default is `htmlJs` which is the original CATS single page report format.
+Default is `HTML_JS` which includes some sorting and filtering capabilities.
 - `--useExamples` If `true` (default value when not supplied) then CATS will use examples supplied in the OpenAPI contact.
 If `false` CATS will rely only on generated values
 - `--checkFields` If supplied (no value needed), it will only run the Field Fuzzers
 - `--checkHeaders` If supplied (no value needed), it will only run the Header Fuzzers